-Snag this watch on sale and keep it for Christmas!
+Snag this watch (or their safe kid’s phone) on sale and keep it for a birthday!

-This would make a great holiday gift for your tweens who aren’t quite ready for a phone.
-Use code MERRICK for 30% off for the rest of the month of October.
-(The discount MERRICK10 automatically applies when you click that link, but enter MERRICK at checkout and it’ll bump it to 30% off).
+This would make a great birthday gift for your tweens who aren’t quite ready for a phone.
+Use code MERRICK for $25 off.
+(The discount MERRICK automatically applies when you click that link, but enter MERRICK at checkout if it doesn’t automatically apply and it’ll take your $25 off.

 Why we didn’t buy an Apple Watch